spectrocloud/librarium/content/docs/04-clusters/02-data-center/03-vmware.md

 ## Tenant Portal - Initiate Install

-1. As a Tenant Administrator, navigate to the **Private Cloud Gateway** page under settings and click the dialogue to create a new Private Cloud Gateway.

-2. Note the link to the Palette Gateway Installer OVA and PIN displayed on the dialogue.
+1. Log in to [Palette](https://console.spectrocloud.com) as a tenant admin.

+2. Navigate to **Tenant Settings** > **Private Cloud Gateway**.

+3. Click the **Create Private Cloud Gateway** button and select **VMware**.
+Private Gateway installation instructions are displayed.

+4. Copy the gateway-installer link.
+Alternatively, you can download the OVA and upload it to an accessible location and import it as a local file.

 <br />

 ## vSphere - Deploy Gateway Installer

-1. Deploy a new OVF template by providing a link to the installer OVA as the URL.
+1. Deploy a new OVF template by providing the link to the installer OVA as the URL.

 2. Proceed through the OVF deployment wizard, selecting the desired Name, Placement, Compute, Storage, and Network options.